JoostBerkhout/PyKDA/README.md

 ```python
 print(MC.stationary_distribution.flatten())
 ```
 This gives `[0.226 0.156 0.23  0.232 0.156]`.
-And we can plot the Markov chain:
+We can also plot the Markov chain:
 ```python
 MC.plot(file_name="An artificial Markov chain")
 ```

 <img src="https://github.com/JoostBerkhout/PyKDA/blob/main/docs/images/plot_readme_example.JPG" width="280">

-Let us now decompose the Markov chain into clusters using KDA.
-We start by initializing an `KDA` object using the Markov chain and the KDA settings (such as the number of clusters).
-For more details about setting choices see the [KDA documentation](https://joostberkhout.github.io/PyKDA/references/KDA/) or [Berkhout and Heidergott (2019)](https://research.vu.nl/ws/portalfiles/portal/104470560/Analysis_of_Markov_influence_graphs.pdf).
+Now, let us decompose the Markov chain into clusters using KDA.
+We start by initializing a `KDA` object using the Markov chain and the KDA settings (such as the number of clusters).
+For more details about setting choices, see the [KDA documentation](https://joostberkhout.github.io/PyKDA/references/KDA/) or [Berkhout and Heidergott (2019)](https://research.vu.nl/ws/portalfiles/portal/104470560/Analysis_of_Markov_influence_graphs.pdf).
-Here we apply the default settings which is to cut all edges with a negative Kemeny constant derivative and normalizing the transition matrix afterward.
+Here, we apply the default settings, which is to cut all edges with a negative Kemeny constant derivative and normalizing the transition matrix afterward.
 ```python
 kda = KDA(
     original_MC=MC, CO_A="CO_A_1(1)", CO_B="CO_B_3(0)", symmetric_cut=False
     )
 ```
-Now led us run the KDA algorithm and visualize the results.
+Now, let us run the KDA algorithm and visualize the results.
 ```python
 kda.run()
 kda.plot(file_name="An artificial Markov chain after KDA_A1_1_B3_0")